MENU

 Starting your breastfeeding journey

 Placing your baby on your bare skin encourages baby to feed as soon as possible after the birth.
 Newborn babies are placed straight onto their mothers as soon as they are born.
-This skin-to-skin contact with you after birth is good for your baby’s physical health and helps you to bond with each other.
-It is also the best way to keep baby at the right temperature and it encourages the baby to start breastfeeding.
+This skin-to-skin contact with you after birth is good for your baby’s physical health such as regulating their temperature & heart rate, as well as helping you to bond with each other

 The first feed